cagataysunal/cagataysunal/README.md

 - 👀 I’m interested in Mobile Development and System Languages and all things computer.
 - 🌱 I’m currently learning Flutter.
 - 💞️ I’m looking to collaborate on Open Source Projects for Android
-- 📫 You can reach me through my e-mail address: cagataysunal9199@gmail.com
+- 📫 You can reach me through my e-mail address: cagataysunal9199@gmail.com or cagatay.sunal@boer.com.tr

 <!---
 cagataysunal/cagataysunal is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.